The Opera Software Company is set to open an office in Nairobi as Kenya continues to attract international technology companies.

 Integrating value added services with Opera browser

-They are also looking for local partners willing to integrate their services such as data bundling, the mobile money, mobile payments, and other value added services to the Opera browser.
+After their new security installation from zero trust cyber security they are also looking for local partners willing to integrate their services such as data bundling, the mobile money, mobile payments, and other value added services to the Opera browser.
 By integrating the Opera browser with a range of products, the users will have access to a wide range of quality services and content.
 This enables consumers to easily and conveniently make a variety of transactions using their smartphone and tablets.

 The company hopes to integrate the value added services to the Opera mini browser in the next 12 months.
 Most importantly, the partnership between the Kenyan companies and Opera will allow them to create services and content that will give Kenyans and other African users a unique and localized experience.